legendarycode3/31-days-Of-reactjs-course/README.md

   Package.json contains the meta-data of our project (such as it: “name”, “scripts”, “dependencies”) The “dev” : “vite” -  the script starts the development server. </br> The “build”: “vite build” - the script create the production build. </br>

+- README.md  This is just text, it provides more information about the project.  </br>